 - Hybrid vehicle components (batteries and charging systems, etc.)

 We mentioned the powertrain warranty above.
 All major car manufacturers offer powertrain warranty coverage.
 Some car companies have the same basic warranty and powertrain coverage, while other companies provide longer powertrain coverage.
-You might have a 3 year, 36,000-mile basic warranty, for example, but 5 years and 50,000 miles of powertrain coverage.
+You might have a 3-year, 36,000-mile basic warranty, for example, but five years and 50,000 miles of powertrain coverage.

 Powertrain coverage covers all of the following components: